wjessop/rpi_video_tools/README.md

 when requested on port 10001.
 Kills the stream when the client disconnects, saving CPU time / power.

-Alter the values in the Command to suit.
+Alter the values in the raspivid command to suit.
 The location of the command is probably Arch specific, might need changing on another distro.
-To compile on Mac or Linux:

-Run the program on the Pi, then to get a stream on your local machine run:
+Run the program on the Pi (see examples/), then to get a stream on your local machine run:

 	nc <IP address of pi> 10001 | mplayer -fs -fps 200 -demuxer h264es -fs -